marisudris/Design-Patterns-In-PHP/Facade/README.md

 #### Participants:
 - **Facade**: delegates _Client_ requests to the appropriate subsystem objects.
-It knows where to direct _Client_ requests and how to coordinate all the subsystem's objects in order to fullfill that request.
-May additionally manage the lifecycle of subsystem's objects.
+It knows where to direct the _Client_ requests and how to coordinate all the subsystem's objects in order to fullfill that request.
+May additionally manage the lifecycle of the subsystem's objects.
-- **Additional Facade**: may be split out from the _Facade_ in order to avoid making it into yet another complex structure or
+- **Additional Facade**: may be split out from the _Facade_ in order to avoid making it into yet another complex structure or a [God Object](https://en.wikipedia.org/wiki/God_object).
-  [God Object](https://en.wikipedia.org/wiki/God_object).
   It can be used by _Clients_ and other _Facades_ alike.
 - **Subsystem classes**: implement subsystem functionality.
 They handle all the work delegated to by the _Facade_ object.
 They don't know and hold no references to the _Facade_ object - they're only aware of other subsystem classes and work with each other directly.
+From the subsystem's perspective a _Facades_ is just another client.

 ### Our Example